A house for the earliest Christians

 “Qara” is an Aramaic word.
 It means “the great cold” because a cold wind tends to blow here from the West.
 Our village is a long stroke of land of 55km that stretches on a plateau between the Anti-Lebanon mountain range on the West and the Qalamun mountain range on the East (see map right here).The altitude of our village is about 1300m above sea level.

 Qara is located between Homs, Damascus and the Lebanese region of Baalbek.
 It was a strategic area for the Romans because anyone who wanted to reach Europe through modern Turkey had to pass by our town .
-(Thus we are sure that St Paul, and other Apostles passed by Qara on their way to Antioch).
+(It is probable that St Paul, and other Apostles passed by Qara on their way to Antioch).

 In 150 A.D.
 Qara had its first Bishop.
 Around 325 A.D. the Qari Bishop Macarius participated to the council of Nicaea.
 Saint Helena, the mother of Constantine, spent a night in the city of Yabroud, located at 20km to the north of Qara – of which some people say it is the oldest city of the world – in 326 A.D, on her voyage to Jerusalem.
 She transformed the pagan temple in our village to the Church of Saint Nicholas.
 Today this church houses the biggest mosque of our town.
 The reign of Julien the Apostate caused a lot of suffering for the inhabitants of Qara around the year of 363 A.D.